SiNaNDa-Artist/SiNaNDa-Artist/README.md

 - 👋 Hi, I’m @SiNaNDa-Artist
-- 👀 I’m interested in AR/VR Art with ML
+- 👀 I’m interested in AR/VR with ML
 - 🌱 I’m currently learning ML/DL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on XR Music Games
 - 📫 How to reach me ...
+Email : hullhauft2097@gmail.com

 <!---
 SiNaNDa-Artist/SiNaNDa-Artist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.